joe-opensrc/ps1/README.md

-### PS1 -- set your bash terminal with ease
+### PS1 -- set your bash terminal prompt with ease

-A Hideously Functional⁽™⁾ script suite (bash only).
+A Hideously Functional⁽™⁾ script suite.

 #### INSTALL